zompiexx/wargames/README.md

 Pre-requisites:
 * You will need a Linux machine
-* You will need a gcc compiler installed
+* You will need a gcc compiler installed: sudo apt install build-essential
 * You will need git installed: sudo apt install git

 Installation: